GREATER MANCHESTER WOMEN’S FOOTBALL LEAGUE PREMIER DIVISION

 STRETFORD PADDOCK WOMEN

-The Women’s team are a new addition for the 2025/26 season, and hopefully the first of many womens and girls sides under the Paddock umbrella as we grow into a true academy club and community hub in Manchester.
+The Women’s team were a new addition for the 2025/26 season, and the first of many womens and girls sides to exist under the Paddock umbrella as we grow into a true academy club and community hub in Manchester.

-Managed by Meg Stapleton, the team compete in the Greater Manchester League – Level 8 of English Women’s Football.
+Managed by Simon Holloway, the team competes in the Greater Manchester Women’s Football League Premier Division – Level 7 of English Women’s Football – having been promoted in their debut season.

 Want to play?
 Drop our club staff a DM on Instagram if you’re an aspiring footballer who wants to help our womens team progress to the next level.

-It’s early days for our women but they’re off to a bright start already this season, so keep an eye on their fixtures and see if you can’t get along to show some support.
+It’s early days for our women but they’re off to a bright start already with a first season promotion, so keep an eye on their fixtures and see if you can’t get along to show some support.

 Every spectator counts at this level, and seeing and hearing that support will help inspire them to do more on the pitch.
 Who knows, you might even see future United or England stars in the process!